Optimising Event-Driven Spiking Neural Network with Regularisation and Cutoff: Introduction

-The second contribution is that, instead of setting the inference length to always be $T_{total}$, we can explore an early cutoff mechanism that enables the SNN model to automatically achieve optimal latency and energy efficiency.
-As shown in Fig.~\ref{fig:introduction}, the SNN model will run a monitoring mechanism to determine when it is sufficiently confident to make a decision.
-Once such a decision is made at time $t < T_{total}$, a cutoff action is triggered so that the SNN will not take future inputs until the time $T_{total}$.
-Therefore, it will lead to lower latency because decision is made at time $t$ rather than $T_{total}$.
+This paper makes two key technical contributions.
+Firstly, instead of always predicting at the maximum timestep $T$, we explore an early cutoff mechanism that allows the SNN model to achieve optimal latency and computing efficiency automatically.
+As shown in Figure~\ref{fig:introduction}, the SNN model runs a monitoring mechanism to determine when it is sufficiently confident to make a decision.
+Once such a decision is made at timestep $t < T$, i.e., $t \in \{1,2,\dots,T\}$, a cutoff action is triggered so that the SNN will not take future inputs until $T$.
+Therefore, this approach leads to lower latency and fewer computations because a decision is made at time $t$ rather than $T$.

+The second contribution is a proposed regularisation technique for improving SNN cutoff performance.
+This technique influences the activation distribution during ANN or SNN training, resulting in an SNN that can potentially classify with less input information.
+As will be discussed in Method (Section~\ref{sec:methods}), our proposed regulariser effectively mitigates the impact of `worst-case' inputs during both ANN and SNN training phases.
+These worst-case samples are typically inputs that can cause failures in the early inference.
+Experiments in Section~\ref{exp:accexp} show that we can enhance the state-of-the-art methods including ANN-to-SNN conversion and direct training.

+To facilitate the analysis, we use the following notations throughout the paper: \textbf{bold~symbol} represents a vector, $l$ to denote the layer index, and $i$ to denote the element index.
+For example, $\boldsymbol{a}^l$ is a vector and $a_{i}^l$ is the $i$-th element in $\boldsymbol{a}^l$. $\boldsymbol{W}^l$ is weight matrix at the $l$-th layer.

-\section{Related work}
+\section{Related Work}

-The application of SNNs to a data source can be separated into two phases: training and inference.
-Broadly speaking, the training algorithms for SNNs can be categorised into direct training (DT) and ANN-to-SNN conversion.
-Recently, Spike-based Error Backpropagation \cite{Wu:2018,Wu:2019,fang2021incorporating,deng2022temporal,yao2021temporal} direct train a neural network to process the temporal information of input spikes.
-However, either direct training or conversion algorithm \cite{kugele2020efficient,wu2022little} needs to collapse the input spikes into frames for the training.
-More specifically, the first layer in former SNN needs to wait for the full spike train within one frame to generate one spike, while the latter can respond very fast as long as the SNN receives spikes.
-Normally, the number of frames in direct training is kept small to reduce training complexity and determines the latency of SNN in inference.
-In contrast, ANN-to-SNN conversion can incorporate the maximum number of spikes during training to consider the SNN with optimal latency.
+The implementation of SNN involves two phases: training and inference.
+The training algorithms for SNN can be broadly categorised into two main approaches: ANN-to-SNN conversion and direct training.